Coronavirus Covid-19: Can smartphones help NZ stop spread?

 Anonymous IDs were used so that phone numbers weren't exposed.

-As Bluetooth worked at relatively short-distance, it provided a good proxy for physical proximity and is more accurate than GPS or cellphone-signal methods.
+As Bluetooth worked at relatively short-distance, it provided a good proxy for physical proximity and was more accurate than GPS or cellphone-signal methods.

-It could also help distinguish between people who have been close contacts as opposed to those who are casual contacts.
+It could also help distinguish between people who had been "close contacts", as opposed to those who were "casual contacts".

 Location wasn't necessary, because contact tracing relied mostly on connections between people.

-The data was stored on the phone in encrypted form, and could only be sent to the Ministry of Health if the user authorises it after they have been diagnosed with Covid-19.
+The data was stored on the phone in encrypted form, and could only be sent to the Ministry of Health if the user authorised it after they'd been diagnosed with Covid-19.

 Chen said this methodology was promising because it took an opt-in approach: users chose to use the app and knowingly took part in contact tracing.